NixOS/nix.dev/source/tutorials/module-system/module-system.md

        - In `/home/nix-user/default.nix': 42
 ```

-This assignment of `scripts.output = 42;` caused a type error: integers are not strings concatenated with the newline character.
+The definition `scripts.output = 42;` caused a type error: integers are not strings concatenated with the newline character.

 ## Successful Type-checking

-To make this module pass the type-checker and successfully evaluate the `scripts.output` option, you will now assign a string to `scripts.output`.
+To make this module pass the type checks and successfully evaluate the `scripts.output` option, you will now assign a string to `scripts.output`.

 In this case, you will assign a shell command that runs the {download}`map <files/map>` script in the current directory.
 That in turn calls the Google Maps Static API to generate a world map.